Hard Boiled

-Hard Boiled (辣手神探) is a 1992 Hong Kong action thriller film directed by John Woo from a screenplay by Gordon Chan and Barry Wong.
-The film stars Chow Yun-fat as Inspector "Tequila" Yuen, Tony Leung Chiu-wai as Alan, an undercover cop, and Anthony Wong as Johnny Wong, a leader of the criminal triads.
+Hard Boiled (辣手神探) is a 1992 Hong Kong action thriller film directed by John Woo from a screenplay by Gordon Chan and Barry Wong based on a story written by Woo.
+The film stars Chow Yun-fat, Tony Leung Chiu-wai, and Anthony Wong.
+It follows a police inspector whose investigation of a brutal Triad leader entangles him in the complex world of undercover policing.

 The film was John Woo's last Hong Kong film before his transition to Hollywood.
-After making films that glamorized gangsters and receiving criticism for doing so, Woo wanted to make a Dirty Harry styled film to glamorize the police.
+After receiving criticism for making films that glamorized gangsters, Woo wanted to make a Dirty Harry-styled film to glamorize the police.
 With the death of screenwriter Barry Wong, the film's screenplay underwent constant changes during filming.
 New characters such as Mad Dog and Mr. Woo were introduced, while the original plotline of a baby-poisoning psychopath was cut.

-Hard Boiled was released in Hong Kong in 1992 to generally positive audience reception, but was not as commercially successful as Woo's previous films such as A Better Tomorrow and The Killer.
+Hard Boiled was released in Hong Kong in 1992 to generally positive audience reception.
+Though it was not as commercially successful as Woo's A Better Tomorrow, it still did slightly better than The Killer in the domestic box office.
 Reception from Western critics was much more positive, with many critics and film scholars describing its action scenes as being among the best ever filmed.
 In 2007, a video game sequel titled Stranglehold was released.

 Plot

-In a teahouse in Hong Kong, Royal Hong Kong Police inspectors "Tequila" Yuen and Benny Mak attempt to arrest a group of gun smugglers while they are making a deal.
-After an ambush from a rival gang, a fierce gun battle breaks out; the gangsters are defeated but several police officers are badly wounded and Benny is killed.
-As revenge, Tequila executes the gangster who killed Benny rather than arrest him, much to the chagrin of his superintendent Pang.
-Tequila is then ordered off the case for his misdeed.
+In a Hong Kong teahouse, Royal Hong Kong Police inspectors "Tequila" Yuen and Benny Mak surveil a group of gun smugglers while they are making a deal.
+When a rival gang ambushes the deal, a fierce shootout breaks out; the gangsters are defeated, but several police officers and civilians are wounded and Benny is killed.
+As revenge, Tequila executes the gangster who killed Benny rather than arrest him.
+He is reprimanded by Chief Superintendent Pang, who needed the executed gangster as a key witness.
+After a police funeral, Pang burns the personnel file of another smuggler Tequila killed, revealing him to be an undercover cop.